 Fluid replacement: Drink enough fluid to replace their urine losses.

-The prognosis for patients with DI is generally excellent, depending on the underlying illness.
-In nephrogenic DI caused by medication (eg, lithium), stopping the medication may help to restore normal renal function.
+The prognosis is excellent, depending on the underlying illness.
+In cases of nephrogenic Diabetes Insipidus which is caused by medication (eg, lithium), discontinuing the medication may help to restore normal renal functions.

 • Diabetes mellitus